Lpitt2/Data-Structures/README.md

 as it handles compiling the code.
 The *program* file only exists if the *makefile* has been run and contains the executable code of the program.

+### Running the program.

+A make file is provided to make it easy to compile and run the program.
+As mentioned in the section *General Structure* above; however, before running the make file, create a file called bin in the top-level directory as the make file requires this folder.

+## data structures

+This project implements three common data structures:
+ * Stack
+ * Queue
+ * Linked-List

+Each has its own node struct and functions that perform data structure specific operations for those nodes.
+Common functionallities that each data structure has include calculating the length of the data structure, creating a new node, appending (inserting) nodes, and popping (removing) nodes.

 ### Stack:

 Stacks are a form of data structure that follows the Last In First Out (**LIFO**) principles.
 This means that the last